Yamada Nagamasa: End of relations between Siam and Japan

-Following Yamada's death in 1630, the new ruler and usurper king of Siam Prasat Thong (1630–1655) sent an army of 4,000 soldiers to destroy the Japanese settlement in Ayutthaya, but many Japanese managed to flee to the Khmer Kingdom.
+Following Yamada's death in 1630, the new ruler and usurper king of Siam Prasat Thong (1630–1655) sent an army of 4,000 Siam soldiers, killing 500 Japanese civilians and destroying the Japanese settlement in Ayutthaya, but many Japanese managed to flee to the Khmer Kingdom.
 A few years later in 1633, returnees (300–400 Japanese) from Indochina were able to re-establish the Japanese settlement in Ayutthaya.

 From 1634, the shōgun, informed of these troubles and what he perceived as attacks on his authority, refused to issue further Red Seal ship permits for Siam.

 Desirous to renew trade, however, the king of Siam sent a trading ship and an embassy to Japan in 1636, but the embassies were rejected by the shogun, thus putting an end to direct relations between Japan and Siam.
 Japan was concomitantly closing itself to the world at that time, a period known as Sakoku.

 The Dutch took advantage of the Japanese withdrawal, increasing their trade and offering naval support.
 Japan lost influence for 300 years after being expelled by Prasat Thong.